 appeared originally to have been fence posts.
 The whole fabrication was rickety at best, and its stability did anything but inspire confidence.
 That of course is why Master Archibeque was so jubilant over the find.

 Something this unstable, but still as sturdy, could not easily be fabricated.
 He found this jewel laying abandoned.

-gymnasiums.
-He understood modern training for what it was, a safe and reliable method for undertaking isolated training of targeted muscle groups.
+Archie had nothing against the training machines and devices populating modern gymnasiums.
+He understood modern training for what it was, a safe and reliable method for undertaking isolated targeting of muscle groups.